 Someone asked if one was a slave to his brain.

 My Answer: The brain is not something alien, separate from the ME - as the question sounded.

-The ME is in the brain with its goals and plays its role with many others, what I say already.
+The SELF is in the brain with its goals and plays its role with many others, what I say already.

 Without the brain, you are nothing.
 With the brain, one is everything that one feels, thinks, experiences, etc. daily.
 Here, too, are all the goals that the ICH wants to achieve.

 And this will of the ME, with its midpoints over its mechanics, with appropriate exercise and favourable psyche, can more or less bring the brain into appropriate structures.